IAmMichaelP/Meowg-aw/README.md

-# Meowg-aw
+# MeowgAw
-Cloned version of MeowgAw
+A pet adoption web application | Final Project for CMSC 128 by K^2MJS